-Date Lecture Topic and Assigned Readings Assignments and Events • Tilcsik, András, Michel Anteby, and Carly R. Knight.
-2015.
-"Concealable Stigma and Occupational Segregation: Toward a Theory of Gay and Lesbian Occupations."
-Administrative Science Quarterly 60(3):446-81.
-8 Nov 2 Emboddied Labor "Wingfield, Adia Harvey.
-2010.
-"Are Some Emotions Marked Whites Only?
-Racialized Feeling Rules in Professional Workplaces."
-Social Problems 57(2):251- 68.
-"Melaku, Tsedale M. 2019.
-You Don't Look Like a Lawyer: Black Women and Systemic Gendered Racism.
-Rowman &amp; Littlefield. (selections) Hoang, Kimberly Kay.
+Date Lecture Topic and Assigned Readings Assignments and Events Racism.
+Rowman & Littlefield. (selections) WHoang, Kimberly Kay.
 2014.
 "Competing Technologies of Embodiment: Pan-Asian Modernity and Third World Dependency in Vietnam's Contemporary Sex Industry."
-Gender &amp; Society 28(4):513-36.
-Kang, Miliann.
+Gender & Society 28(4):513-36.
+WKang, Miliann.
 2003.
 "The Managed Hand: The Commercialization of Bodies and Emotions in Korean Immigrant-Owned Nail Salons."
-Gender &amp; Society 17(6):820-39.
-Nov 9 No Class: Reading Week 9 Nov 16 Work in the New Economy Norene, Pupo, and Mark P. Thomas.
+Gender & Society 17(6):820-39.
+8 Nov 3 Work in the New Economy Norene, Pupo, and Mark P. Thomas.
 2010.
 "Introduction: Work in the New Economy: Critical Reflections."
 Pp. 43-64 in Interrogating the New Economy: Restructuring Work in the 21st Century.
 University of Toronto Press.
 Gershon, Ilana.
 2017.
 Down and Out in the New Economy.
 Chicago: IL: University of Chicago Press.
 (Selections) Neely, Megan Tobias.
 2020.
 "The Portfolio Ideal Worker: Insecurity and Inequality in the New Economy."
 Qualitative Sociology 43(2):271-96.
+Nov 10 No Class: Reading Week 9 Nov 17 Gender in the New Economy Pugh, Allison J. 2015.
+The Tumbleweed Society: Working and Caring in an Age of Insecurity.
+Oxford University Press.
+(Chapter 3) Cranford, Cynthia, Leah Vosko, and Nancy Zukewich.
+2003.
+"The Gender of Precarious Employment in Canada."
+Relations Industrielles / Industrial Relations 58(3):454-82.
+Wynn, Alison T. 2018.
+"Misery Has Company: The Shared Emotional Consequences of Everwork Among Women and Men."
+Sociological Forum 33(3):712-34.
+Padavic, Irene, Robin J. Ely, and Erin M. Reid.
+2020.
+"Explaining the Persistence of Gender Inequality: The Work-Family Narrative as a Social Defense Against